Ogabek-Mustafoev/JS_full-stack_mers-project/README.md

 This project is only desktop friendly!
 It is not responsive.
 All data comes from db.json and if user send feedback, it is written in db.json.</p>

 <h2>🚀 Demo</h2>
-<p>In demo website, project is not as it was, because json-server does not run on server!
-Please download project to see real project!</p>
+<p>In demo website, project is not as it was, because json-server does not run on that host!
+Please download project to see its all features!</p>
 [🔗 Website link](https://js-full-stack-mers-project.vercel.app/)

 <h2>Project Screenshots:</h2>